Saxashitter/murder-mystery/README.md

 ```
 make buildrunlinux
 ```

+( You can also download the src, extract it, put it in your addons/ folder, and use the addfolder command to load it (ex. "addfolder addons/murder-mystery/src" )

 ## How can I help?
 If you can code or do art, hit us up at our Discord server (linked below) or hit up one of the main devs!